-The dashboard is updated daily by 8:00 a.m.
-The dashboard shows only data for the tests conducted by the COVID Response Unit at the University Testing Center.
+The dashboard is updated each morning.
+The dashboard shows only data from the tests conducted by the COVID Response Unit at the University Testing Center.

-- Nasal swab test - This test must be sent off-campus for analysis with results typically returned in 1-2 days.
+- Nasal swab PCR test - This test is sent off-campus for analysis with results typically returned in 1-2 days.

 - Antigen test - Also a nasal swab test, but analyzed on campus and results returned within 30 minutes.

 The number of tests administered each day will be available on the dashboard the next day.
 As test results are returned, they are attributed to the day the test was administered.
 To get an accurate sense of the number of positive test results on a given day, wait 1-2 days for all the test results to be returned and for the positives to be attributed to the day the test was taken.

 The Dashboard reflects tests and test results beginning on January 18 when the University began return-to-campus testing for our faculty, staff, and students.

 In addition, the University Testing Center conducted 100 symptomatic tests and 2,961 asymptomatic tests from Jan.
 6 - Jan.
 17. Those tests yielded 53 positive results, including 18 positive results for students and 35 faculty and staff.
 The positivity rate over that period was 1.8%.
 Between January 6 and January 17, many of the faculty and staff cases were from individuals working remotely and not coming to campus regularly.

 The majority of students will return to campus the week of Jan.
 25. Classes begin Feb.
 3.

 7 Day Moving Average - A moving average uses the average of the prior seven days to plot a point (e.g., adding up the last 7 days of positive cases and dividing by 7).

 - Why use it: We retroactively allocate positive test results to the date the test is administered.
 This allows for better analysis of infection rates over time by smoothing out the daily variability of the data and giving a more accurate picture of positive case trends.